By Joni Lindquist

 However, taking time off can provide substantial benefits for you in your job or career.
 To summarize, taking your vacations can:

 - Reduce stress, which helps in so many ways.

 - Increase productivity at work, after you return.
 Taking a break from work and doing what some have called a “digital detox” refreshes you.

 - Increase creativity, for those times when a better approach or new idea is needed.

 - Improve your relationships with other workers, so that you’re more positive about projects and less likely to be irritable or say things that you regret later.

 Of course, the same vacation advantages that help you personally also benefit your company.

 Using your vacation time, and using it wisely, may help you to become a better employee, and being a better employee will likely result, naturally, in a higher salary or a better job.
 Investing in vacation, therefore, is both an investment in your own wellbeing and in your career and salary.
 If your vacation days don’t rollover, take them now just as you invest in your retirement, your education, or your house.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –email@example.com, (913) 345-1881.
+To start merging your financial, career, and life planning, schedule a meeting by clicking below, contact Joni Lindquist –firstname.lastname@example.org, or call (913) 345-1881.